Assisted Living•Health and Care Needs•Senior Living

 Taking prescribed medication is a health matter; not remembering to take medications indicates that an aging person needs assistance.
 It is not uncommon for a senior to be unaware of their inability to manage medication.
 As a loved one, ask yourself if you are managing this for them (for example, organizing their pills every weekend, setting alarms on their phones as reminders, or even calling to remind them of medication times).
 Medication management is a standard care need that assisted living can provide help with, and a lack of ability to manage them is the first sign that assisted living is needed.

 Consider this: What would happen to the senior if you were somehow in an accident and incapable of communicating?
 Would the senior be at risk if they had to manage their medications without you?
 Ask your senior if they know the names of the drugs they are taking, why they are taking them, and how often.
 If they answer no to any one of these questions, they need assistance.
-Also, consider researching to find a a pharmacy that will offer salad packaging of medication.
+Also, consider researching a pharmacy that will offer salad packaging for medication.
 Here is an article to help you understand medication management and the options of blister packaging.

 Let's Dive in a Little Deeper